Trump announces Democrat Van Drew switching to Republican Party

 Jeff Van Drew, who represents a district in southern New Jersey, was at Trump’s side when he made the announcement during a White House appearance.

 “Very big announcement ...
-Jeff will be joining the Republican Party,” Trump told reporters.
+Jeff will be joining the Republican Party,” Trump told reporters during an Oval Office event to highlight Van Drew’s switch.

-Van Drew said he believed in what Trump was doing with the economy and that the Republican Party is a better fit for him.
-He told Trump he had his “undying support.”
+Van Drew said he believed in what Trump was doing with the economy and he had come to the conclusion that the Republican Party was a better fit for him.

-Trump said he would endorse Van Drew in the 2020 congressional election.
+“You have my undying support,” he told Trump, who returned the compliment by saying he would endorse Van Drew in his 2020 congressional bid.

+Van Drew, 66, was one of only two Democrats who voted on Wednesday against both articles of impeachment, which accuse Trump of abuse of power and obstruction of Congress.

+Republicans had warned that lawmakers like Van Drew who represent districts that backed Trump in the 2016 presidential election would face a backlash if they supported impeachment.
+However, all but three of the 31 lawmakers from Trump-won districts voted for both articles of impeachment.

 A dentist and dapper dresser whose district includes the casino town of Atlantic City, Van Drew, 66, was the first Democrat to represent the area in nearly a quarter-century when he was elected last year.